demergent-labs/azle/the_azle_book/src/azle.md

 ### Benefits

-Azle intends to be a full TypeScript/JavaScript environment for the IC (a decentralized cloud platform), with support for all of the TypeScript/JavaScript language and as many relevant host APIs as possible.
-These host APIs will be similar to those available in the Node.js and web browser environments.
+Azle intends to be a full TypeScript and JavaScript environment for the IC (a decentralized cloud platform), with support for all of the TypeScript and JavaScript language and as many relevant environment APIs as possible.
+These environment APIs will be similar to those available in the Node.js and web browser environments.

-One of the core benefits of Azle is that it allows web developers to bring their TypeScript/JavaScript skills to the IC.
+One of the core benefits of Azle is that it allows web developers to bring their TypeScript or JavaScript skills to the IC.
 For example, Azle allows the use of various npm packages and VS Code intellisense.

 As for the IC, we believe its main benefits can be broken down into the following categories: